Beventar/WoolHUD/to do.md

 - different background of inspect panel when spectating and in-game
 - inconsistent smaller border on the bottom in alternative backpack & class loadout panels
 - casual pre-game - background behind the timer
+- alternative backpack panel (right) - the Y of my item slots are 121px, while Woolen's are 132px - I don't want mine to match exactly because of the screen real estate taken by the latest updates and I don't want to shrink the slots